 Now, click the Generate Test icon at the top left corner of the Console to launch the Magic tool.

 The following screens will allow you to choose whether you want to create the input set based on the data provided in the request, and if you want Magic to generate the assertions.
 The final screen summarizes what was done.
 Press Continue on each screen.

 At this stage, the test should be considered a draft.
 You should take a moment to verify each object, and/or add more logic to it.
 API Fortress has a lot of tools that allow for comprehensive continuous integration testing.
 Magic Test Generation is great at understanding datatypes and structure, which is often 90% of the work.
 For an example of adding more intelligence to a test, please see the Appendix at the bottom.

 Furthermore, you may want to add more intelligence to a test to truly verify its accuracy.
 Let’s consider, for example, a scenario in which the following snippet of the payload is present only under certain conditions:

 Since the “modes” and “zones” are present only when “available” is true, we could add an IF condition that differentiates the two different scenarios.

 Then, drag and drop the following two assertions (“modes” and “zones”) inside the IF component.
-Now, those assertions will only be executed when “available” is true.
+Now, these assertions will only be evaluated when “available” is true.

 That is one of many examples of the flexibility and power of API Fortress.
 Nest GET statements together, use the WHILE or EACH component.
-Almost anything you can think of can be done.
+Almost anything you can think of can be accomplished.